 Since 2009, the Methacton Education Foundation has proudly helped fund the innovative proposals of Methacton staff - which has led to transformative programming at every grade level.
-We have supported innovative educational programs and enriching student learning in four key areas on which the Foundation focuses:

 GRANTS AWARDED BY YEAR